HDRUK/cohort-discovery-service-api/README.md

 # Gateway Integration

-To use DAPHNE with the HDRUK Gateway, follow the next steps to setup this as an integration
+To use DAPHNE with the HDR UK Gateway, follow the next steps to setup this as an integration

 Add the following to your .env for the gateway-api: